Ankhs3ram0nGit/BankTank/README.md

 ### Other Screen
 Currently it has some settings features such as starting a new financial cycle and inverting the tank fill view.

-Starting a new cycle will move whatever is left from you tanks over to your savings.
+Starting a new cycle will move whatever is left from your tanks over to your savings.
 This is when you receive your income and start your new cycle of spending and budgeting.

 ## Notes
 Dark Mode is on by default.